ucan-wg/invocation/README.md

 ### 3.1.2 Arguments

-The Arguments (`arg`) field, MAY contain any parameters expected by the Command.
+The Arguments (`args`) field, MAY contain any parameters expected by the Command.
 The Subject MUST be considered the authority on the shape of this data.
 This field MUST be representable as a map or keyword list.

 UCAN capabilities provided in proofs MAY impose certain constraint on the type of Arguments allowed.